Top 10 Foods to try in Spain

 It may be found in any Spanish restaurant and bars, it's a typical sandwich mothers send as a meal for school and most Spanish know how to make it or have their own versions, they are served at parties as appetizers.

 Tortilla's name comes from its shape, in Spanish it means "small cake" Recipe HERE

-Perhaps the most common, and therefore one of the most popular, tapa in Spain and in Spanish restaurants, gambas al ajillo, or fried garlic shrimp.
+Perhaps the most common, and therefore one of the most popular, tapa in Spain and in Spanish restaurants, gambas al ajillo, or fried garlic prawns/shrimp.

-The hot tang of garlic and red pepper flake-infused extra virgin olive oil, perfectly coating tender pink shrimp (king prawns), makes for a luscious and satisying dish, especially when there’s plenty of crusty bread to mop up the magnificently flavorful oil.
+The hot tang of garlic and red pepper flake-infused extra virgin olive oil, perfectly coating tender pink shrimp (king prawns), makes for a luscious and satisfying dish, especially when there’s plenty of crusty bread to mop up the magnificently flavourful oil.

 The other great thing about this dish is that it’s pretty cheap and incredibly simple to make.
 Accompanied by a green salad and washed down with a chilled glass of fino or amontillado sherry, or perhaps a flute of cava, this is a great tapa/racione or a light lunch.
 Recipe HERE